Our Favorite Travel Resources

 Booking.com

-We like that most properties offer free cancellation and don’t require payment in advance.
+We especially like that most properties offer free cancellation through Booking.com and donโt require payment in advance.

-(You can often pay less for non-refundable prepayment.
-But we prefer to pay a bit more for the ability to change our plans.)
+If you wish, you can usually pay less for non-refundable prepayment.
+But we prefer to pay a bit more for the ability to change our plans.

-Depending on your Genius level, you get 10% to 15% off hotel rates, free breakfast and free room upgrades at select properties around the world.
+- Genius membership โ Once you book a second hotel within two years, you automatically become a โGeniusโ member.
+Depending on your Genius level, you get perks like 10% to 15% off hotel rates, free breakfast and free room upgrades at select properties around the world.

 Agoda